A Russian ballistic missile hit a cargo ship in the port of Odessa, according to Ukrainian authorities.

 In Kharkiv in northeastern Ukraine, a Russian attack drone crashed between residential buildings late on Tuesday evening, according to the city's mayor Ihor Terechov.
 No one was physically injured.

 The region of Dnipropetrovsk was also subjected to Russian drone attacks.
-According to Governor Serhij Lysak, there are no reports of personal injuries, but several residential buildings were damaged.
+According to Governor Serhij Lysak, there are no reports of personal injuries, but several residential buildings have been damaged.

-The attacks come hours after Ukraine and the US announced that they support a proposal for a total ceasefire for 30 days, provided that Russia accepts this.
+The attacks come hours after Ukraine and the USA announced that they are backing a proposal for a total ceasefire for 30 days, provided that Russia accepts this.

 The ball is now in Russia's court, said US Secretary of State Marco Rubio after the negotiations in Saudi Arabia.